-Copicut Woods is the southern gateway to the 13,600-acre Southeastern Massachusetts Bioreserve.
-As part of the Bioreserve (along with nearby Watuppa Reservation and the Freetown-Fall River State Forest), Copicut Woods introduces outdoor explorers to this special protected ecosystem.
+Copicut – a Wampanoag word meaning “deep woods” – is an apt name to describe this southern gateway to the 13,600-acre Southeastern Massachusetts Bioreserve.
+As part of the Bioreserve (along with neighboring Watuppa Reservation, Freetown-Fall River State Forest, and Copicut Wildlife Management Area), Copicut Woods introduces outdoor explorers to this special protected ecosystem.

 You’ll find a peaceful natural retreat at Copicut Woods: towering trees, quietly flowing streams, and flourishing vernal pools.
 Raised boards lead you through a freshwater swamp, where Atlantic white cedars twist toward the sky.
 At the Isaac Miller Homestead – an abandoned farm settlement hidden in the woods – moss-covered stone walls and foundations bring local history into full view.

 With 5.4 miles of easy trails, Copicut Woods has a path that will appeal to everybody.
 The trails are lined with numbered signs that correspond with the map, making navigation a breeze.
 (Download trail map)

 The main parking area is located on Indian Town Road.
 From here, pick up the Horseshoe Trail into the Copicut Wildlife Management Area.
 Or carefully cross the street to follow the Shockley Trail south past a stand of glowing beech trees.
 The Shockley Trail ends on unpaved Yellow Hill Road, which you can cross to find Copicut Woods’ main trail network.
 (Note: Hunting is allowed at Copicut Woods west of Yellow Hill Road, so make sure to wear blaze orange during hunting season.)